-- 1. Attend June and July MCSL Meetings.
-At the June meeting pick up all meet paperwork.
-Bring your team's coach(es) to the June MCSL meeting for the annual Coaches Briefing on MCSL rules, updates, and the importance of good sportsmanship. - 2.
-Ensure that parent volunteers attend certification clinics for officials and automation this month. - 3.
+- 1. Attend June and July MCSL Meetings. - 2.
+Ensure that parent volunteers attend certification clinics for officials and automation when scheduled. - 3.
 Running a Meet: This green Meet Manager Handbook is the main guide for running a swim meet.
 Refer to it often.
 Helpful things to bring to the swim meet: - a.
 Green Meet Manager book - b.
 MCSL white handbook (has rules as well as reps/coaches info) - c.
 A copy of your roster with phone numbers (in case someone doesn't show up) - d.
 Printout of "A" meet line-up for your team - e.
 Back-up starter and tripod (if away meet) - f.
 List of the team's volunteer officials for that meet - g.
 Directions/address of pool (if away meet) - h.
 Watches box - i.
 Finisher ribbons and ribbon box (awards volunteer may take these)

 At the beginning of a swim meet, introductions should be made between the team reps and the referee.
 In this way everyone knows each other in case there is a problem.
 The referee's job is to enforce the rules of the meet.
 The team rep and the head coach need to be familiar with the rules (see the MCSL white handbook) so that if a concern arises, they can provide insight and support towards solving any problems or answering a question.
-If there is a problem, only the relevant parties should be involved (usually the Reps, referee, and sometimes the head coaches.
+If there is a problem, only the relevant parties should be involved (usually the Reps, referee, and sometimes the head coaches).
 Discussion should take place away from parents/swimmers.
 The goal is to solve any problem in a quick, calm, and rational manner.
 Advance planning, good organization, and advance training and education of the coaches, athletes, and parent volunteers will go a long way towards preventing problems.
 However, the potential for conflict is present.
 The team reps and the referee should follow all rules and guidelines set forth in the MCSL Handbook.
 If absolutely necessary, contact the MCSL Rules Committee.